 Chris began his career with BP in 1975 as a Geologist in Aberdeen and later moved to London and Tunis.
 He joined Tricentrol in London in 1980, and Atlantic Richfield (ARCO) in 1988 as Planning Manager for ARCO British.
 He subsequently held a variety of positions with ARCO’s international headquarters in Plano, Texas, with responsibilities for global exploration evaluation, upstream financial and strategic planning, and economic analysis.
 His final jobs with ARCO were Bohai Bay Asset Manager and Manager of the China Asset Development Team for ARCO China.
 Moore is a Fellow of the Geological Society of London and a member of the Association of International Petroleum Negotiators (AIPN), the American Association of Petroleum Geologists (AAPG), and the Society of Petroleum Engineers (SPE).
 Moore read Natural Sciences at Cambridge University and received his BA (Hons) in 1975 and his MA (Cantab) in 1979.

-- Bid Round Strategies & Recent Trends
+- Bid Round Strategies & Recent Trends - SOLD OUT

 Graham Kellas, Senior Vice President, Global Fiscal Research, Wood Mackenzie